 Wounded Knee: Party Politics and the Road to an American Massacre was published in 2010, also by Basic Books and West from Appomattox: The Reconstruction of America After the Civil War was published in 2007 by Yale University Press.
-Heather’s earlier books include The Greatest Nation of the Earth: Republican Economic Policies During the Civil War and The Death of Reconstruction: Race, Labor, and Politics in the Post-Civil War North, 1865-1901, both published by Harvard University Press.
+Earlier books include The Greatest Nation of the Earth: Republican Economic Policies During the Civil War and The Death of Reconstruction: Race, Labor, and Politics in the Post-Civil War North, 1865-1901.

-Heather is the co-host of Freak Out and Carry On, WBUR’s politics and history podcast.
-She writes widely for popular publications and is a national commentator on American political history and the Republican Party.
-Her work has appeared in The Guardian, the Washington Post, the New York Times, the Chicago Tribune, Quartz and Salon.com.
-She recently attracted national attention when one of her Facebook posts went viral: a post on how Americans could respond to what she called the “shock events” of the Donald Trump presidency.
+Heather is the co-host, with Joanne Freeman, of the podcast Now and Then, on the Vox Media Network.
+She was, previously the co-host of Freak Out and Carry On, a politics and history podcast on WBUR.
+She writes widely for popular publications and her work has appeared in The Guardian, the Washington Post, the New York Times, the Chicago Tribune, Quartz and Salon.com.